 Are 6% Interest Savings Accounts Worth It?

 In most cases, 6% savings accounts aren’t worth it because of their limitations.
-While 6% might look more appealing on the surface, it’s usually more worthwhile to opt for an unlimited 5% savings account.
+While 6% might look more appealing on the surface, it’s usually more worthwhile to opt for an high yield savings account that pays out on all balances.

 If a high-yield savings account has a lot of restrictions, ask yourself if it’s worth it.
 If there are a lot of hoops to jump through or there are lower interest rates after you hit a certain amount, you can find a better option.